 Manufacturers such as Maverick, STX, and Warrior are working to meet anticipated demand.
 They’ve all produced shoulder pad and chest protection that meets the new standard.
 More importantly, this new line of equipment all contains an official SEI certification mark.

 Essential Lacrosse Safety Gear

 Lacrosse moves fast.
 It’s fun and exciting to watch.

 With boy’s lacrosse, however, there’s much more physical contact.
-Yet, there are still plenty of accidental collisions and impacts during a girl’s lacrosse match.
+Yet, plenty of accidental collisions and impacts remain during a girl’s lacrosse match.

 Lacrosse safety equipment is important for both boys and girls.
 During a lacrosse game, everyone’s moving fast.